04 July 2026

 Penitential Rite

-L: For the times we have failed in our witnessing mission, we ask the Lord to pardon us.
+L: For the times we have not understood his way and have not accepted his yoke, we ask the Lord to forgive us.

 Pause